Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 \subsubsection{Periodic Wind Forcing}

 A momentum source drives the flow to maintain a constant spatially averaged velocity in the top 10\% of the domain.
-We assume the velocity near the domain height ($\delta$) reflects an ABL driven by geostrophic wind over a large urban area.
-Below $\delta$, local canopy characteristics govern the boundary layer~\citep{stull_introduction_2003, letzel_high_2008}.
-While this local boundary layer depends on the choice of $\delta$, larger $\delta$'s have increasingly smaller effects due to the logarithmic ABL profile (see \ref{eqn:ABL}).

-To set the velocity at $\delta$, we assume a neutral ABL over suburban terrain with bulk roughness $y_0 = 0.3$~\citep{aboshosha_abl_2015, stull_introduction_2003}.
-We disregard the 6 m canopy height, setting the displacement height $d=0$ for simplicity.
-We then prescribe a 10 m height wind speed ($U_{10}$), and calculate the associated velocity at $\delta$ using the mean ABL profile:
+We assume the velocity near the domain height ($H$) reflects an ABL driven by geostrophic wind over a large urban area.
+Below $H$, local canopy characteristics govern the boundary layer~\citep{stull_introduction_2003, letzel_high_2008}.
+While this local boundary layer depends on the choice of $H$, larger $H$'s have increasingly smaller effects due to the logarithmic ABL profile (see \ref{eqn:ABL}).
+To set the velocity at $H$, we assume a suburban terrain with bulk roughness $y_0 = 0.3$~\citep{aboshosha_abl_2015, stull_introduction_2003} and disregard the 6 m canopy height, setting the displacement height $d=0$ for simplicity.
+We then prescribe a 10 m height wind speed ($U_{10}$), and calculate the associated velocity at $H$ using the mean ABL profile:

 We choose the friction velocity ($u_\ast$) to yield the desired $U_{10}$ and set the von Kármán constant to $\kappa = 0.41$.
-The simulations initialize from a laminar flow field with this profile before adjusting to the urban canopy.
+The simulations initialize from a laminar flow field.
+Then, as the flow passes through the periodic domain, the boundary layer adjusts to the urban canopy yielding a well-developed turbulent surface layer~\citep{philips_large-eddy_2013, grylls_steady-state_2020}.
 Figure~\ref{fig:ABL Profiles} shows profiles of mean velocity and turbulence intensities averaged i) along horizontal domain extents, ii) over runtime, and iii) across simulations of the four $U_{10}$ and $T_{in} - T_{out}$ combinations.
-Table \ref{table:ABLFits} lists $u_\ast$, $y_0$, and $d$ fit to these mean velocity profiles.
+Table \ref{table:ABLFits} lists $u_\ast$, $y_0$, and $d$ fit to the mean velocity profiles.
 These fitted $y_0$ and $d$ show the large effects of canopy density and wind alignment on the resulting boundary layers, with $y_0$'s both above and below the initial $y_0 = 0.3$ estimate.